Dear Valued Clients,

 Everything officially changed on May 10, but the long weekend effectively delayed the start of the new era.
 Along with its own extensive policy manifesto, the newly formed government gets down to business.
 Among many others, Prime Minister has setup the Council of the Elderly to reform and restructure the nation’s economy.
 Spearheaded by Tun Daim, the Council has the task of generating new revenue streams, as the new government seeks to manage the reduction of 6% GST and the stabilisation of fuel prices.

-On 16 May 2018, the Ministry of Finance announced that the Goods and Services Tax (GST) will be set to zero percent (0%) effective from 1 June 2018, which is this coming Friday.
+On 16 May 2018, it was announced that the Goods and Services Tax (GST) will be set to zero percent (0%) effective from 1 June 2018, which is this coming Friday.
 The new government has pledged to replace the GST with sales-and-services tax.

 1. What does this means to us?